 Monitor the ages and earnings of your staff

-You must monitor the ages of your staff and the amount you pay them (including new starters) to see if you need to put any of them into a pension scheme.
-You must put them into a pension scheme and write to them within six weeks from the day they meet the age and earnings criteria.
+You must continue to monitor the ages and the amount you pay your staff (including new starters) to see if you need to put any of them into a pension scheme for the first time.
+You don’t need to do this for staff who you have put into your pension scheme and who have chosen to leave the scheme, as you will assess them at your next re-enrolment.

 If you have any staff who are

-- aged between 22 up to state pension age*
+- aged between 22 and up to state pension age*

 - and earn over £10,000 per year, or £833 per month or, £192 per week

 you must put them into your pension scheme and you must both pay into it.

 *If you are unsure what the state pension age is you can use the State Pension Calculator to find out.